anthonysSlab/AshenOdyssey/rules.md

 +d12 - Planet-Leading Master (not on character creation)

 # Combat Stuff: ===================================================
-$ATTACK and $DODGE depend on the Situation, Enviroment, &c.
+$ATTACK and $DODGE depend on the Situation, Environment, &c.

 **Use your Head, not The Dice!**